 The two separatable tanks are a waste and freshwater tank, and they often feature a latch mechanism holding them together.
 However, most require some form of grounding to keep them from toppling over aboard a moving vehicle.

 The gravity flush toilets have been around for years, and the most traditional you will find in RVs.
 As implied, the loos use a gravity flush model where the contents of the bowl drop down to a holding tank directly beneath it.

-In fact, most portables use this model and the two tanks separate for emptying, cleaning and maintenance purposes.
+In addition, most portables use this model and the two tanks separate for emptying, cleaning and maintenance purposes.

 Systems that use the vacuum flush push the contents of the bowl through a storage macerating vacuum pump and vessel to a more massive holding tank.
 The setup is not self-contained, and the holding tank is usually a distance away from the toilet.

-The model allows for flexible placement of the toilet within a motorhome.
+The model allows for flexible placement of the toilet within a motorhome or camper.

 The Macerating RV loo uses a motor-powered macerate pump which converts the waste into a viscous slurry before sending it to the holding tank.
-The model also supports separate positioning of the toilet and holding tank.
+Here is a great tip, the model also supports separate positioning of the toilet and holding tank.